-The Capital Facilities component consisted of three projects: provide new heating and air conditioning system for the Fort Sage One Stop (completed), remodel of the Westwood, Big Valley and Fort Sage One Stop building.
-At the time of writing this MHSA annual Update, the remodel of the Westwood One Stop and Big Valley One Stop are both completed.
+The Capital Facilities component consisted of three projects: One Stop, provide new heating and air conditioning system for the Fort Sage One Stop (completed), Construction/Renovation of the Big Valley (completed), and the expansion and remodel of the Westwood One Stop building (completed).
+All Lassen County Capital Facilities funding has been exhausted since 2019.